scleradb/scleradb.github.io/docsrc/setup/dbms.md

 - The optional `READONLY` modifier flags the location as a read-only location; this is [explained later](#read-write-versus-read-only-mode).
 - The mandatory `location_name` is a unique name given to the database system being added, for reference within Sclera.
-- The mandatory `location_dbms` is the name of the database system: `MYSQL`, `POSTGRESQL` or `HBASE`; each of these are discussed in turn in the subsections that follow.
+- The mandatory `location_dbms` is the name of the database system: `MYSQL`, or `POSTGRESQL`; each of these are discussed in turn in the subsections that follow.
 - The mandatory `location_database` is the name of the database within the `location_dbms` that contains the data we need to access; as discussed in the subsections below.
 - The optional `connection_properties` list contains optional connection configuration properties for the `location_dbms`; these are discussed in context of of specific database systems in the subsections below.